Heart Rhythm Disorders

 Atrial fibrillation

 Often, arrhythmia episodes have no symptoms, though there may occasionally be heart palpitations, fainting, lightheadedness, shortness of breath, or chest pain.
-AF is associated with an increased risk of heart failure, dementia, and stroke.
+AFib is associated with an increased risk of heart failure, dementia, and stroke.

 Atrial fibrillation risk factors include: